-The Company maintains a 401(k) profit sharing plan ("401(k) Plan") for the benefit of qualified employees in North America.
-Employees who participate may elect to make salary deferral contributions to the 401(k) Plan up to 100% of the employees' eligible payroll, subject to annual Internal Revenue Code maximum limitations.
-The Company makes a contribution of \$1 for every \$2 contributed by the participant, up to 6% of the participant's eligible payroll.
-In addition, the Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the 401(k) Plan.
+The Company maintains a 401(k) profit sharing plan (the Plan) for the benefit of qualified employees at its North American locations.
+Employees who participate may elect to make salary deferral contributions to the Plan up to 100% of the employees' eligible payroll subject to annual Internal Revenue Code maximum limitations.
+The Company makes a matching contribution of \$1 for every \$2 contributed by the participant up to 6% (3% maximum matching) of the participant's eligible payroll.
+In addition, the Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the Plan.